 The reservoir is also home to the Glenmore Sailing School, where sailing lessons, boat rentals and stall rentals are offered.
+See our map for specific amenities and resources.

 For further information regarding Dam Operations, please visit City of Calgary Water Services' Glenmore Reservoir Dam Operations page.